lupudeni/freecycle/README.md

 In order to use the email sending functionality, provide the following environment variables:
 * `mailUserName` - the gmail SMTP username
 * `mailPassword` - the app password for the gmail SMTP user (How to obtain an app password: https://support.google.com/mail/answer/185833?hl=en-GB)

+#### Open API 3 Documentation

+The application exposes a Swagger UI at http://localhost:8080/doc/swagger-ui.html